 Supersport screamers: It's the best 600cc sports bikes for 2021

-The 600cc sportsbike market has taken a fairly big hiding in recent years, with almost all major manufacturers slowing development of their middleweight three- and four-cylinder screamers in favour of their flagship superbike models.
+The 600cc sportsbike market has taken a hiding in recent years, with almost all major manufacturers slowing development of their middleweight three and four-cylinder screamers in favour of flagship superbike models.

-With sales slowing and firms now locked in a litre-class arms race, the supersport landscape has been stripped bare, with only the Yamaha R6, Kawasaki ZX-6R and MV Agusta F3 675 available to purchase in the UK brand new.
+With sales slowing and firms now locked in a litre-class arms race, the supersport landscape has been stripped bare.
+A track-only version of the Yamaha R6 is all that's available to buy new in the UK, plus any remaining Kawasaki ZX-6R and MV Agusta F3 675 models, as they're discontinued for 2021.

-Suzuki’s GSX-R600, the Honda CBR600RR and Triumph Daytona 675 all disappeared from the UK at the introduction of Euro4, however the GSX-R and CBR continue to be available elsewhere.
+Suzuki’s GSX-R600, the Honda CBR600RR and Triumph Daytona 675 all disappeared from the UK with the introduction of Euro4, however the GSX-R and CBR continue to be available in other markets.
 The Honda has also been updated for 2021 with more tech and a fresh face, but the Japanese firm have confirmed it will not be coming to Europe.

 With that in mind, you might be wondering why we’re compiling this list of the best supersport machinery at all.
 But, with almost all superbikes now comfortably surpassing a claimed 200bhp, armed to the back teeth with electronic aids and sold for some eye-wateringly high price tags, a revvy analogue 600cc pocket rocket may just be the perfect antidote; allowing you to get your sporting thrills without having to consider selling a kidney.

-What’s more, just because you can’t buy some models brand-new, it doesn’t mean there aren’t some fabulous used deals to be had.
+What’s more, just because you can’t buy them brand-new, it doesn’t mean there aren’t some fabulous used deals to be had on the used market.
 So, sit back, grab a cuppa and find your next middleweight missile with us…

 Best 600cc sportsbikes in 2020